Home

 1877 - 89 x 116 cm - Oil on canvas

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 87/Museum
+Provenance: Moffett/Berson/Museum/Caillebotte Catalogue Raisonné Wildenstein No. 87/Newspaper reports from 1879

 No. 12 - Vue de toits.
 (Effet de neige.)